 Intended mostly as a joke, the album was a surprise hit, prompting the band to go on tour.
-One of these live performances was seen by an American A&M Records executive, and by the end of 1978 they had an international record deal, prompting the three to shift from solo careers to full support of YMO.
+One of these live performances was seen by an American A&M Records executive, and by the end of 1978 they had an international record deal, prompting the three to shift from solo careers and session work to a popstar lifestyle as YMOnote .

 - Solid State Survivor (1979)

 - Technodon (1993)note

 - YMO Best Selection (1982)

 - Sealed (1984)

 - Kyoretsu Na Rhythm (1991)

 - YMO Go Home!
 (1999)

 - UC YMO: Ultimate Collection of Yellow Magic Orchestra (2003)